jipgg/Dluau/README.md

 -- note: actual exported dll symbol would be `dlexport_some_imported_function_symbol` my_imported_function("hello world!")
 ```
-This convention serves as a safeguard because i didn't find a practical way to ensure an exported symbol is indeed of type lua_CFunction,
-since dlimport also supports creating bindings of 'true' C functions.
-This seemed like the best compromise to create a barrier between
-safe luau c functions and UB territory that can happen when loading functions with different parameters and return types,
-since lua_CFunctions are always the same type (`int(*)(lua_State*)`).
+I am not sure if i will keep this convention yet.
+My main motivation for this is to make it less easy to accidentally import non-`lua_CFunction`s
+which would result in undefined behavior.
+Dynamically importing function symbols is inherently type unsafe.

 ### searching DLLs
-The searching algorithm for finding the DLL behaves the same as with regular the `require('someluaumodule')`
+The searching algorithm for finding the DLL behaves the same as with the regular `require` function, meaning that it support aliases.
-meaning that you can also use '@aliases' in this function.
-When loading a dll with dlimport it also adds the dll's directory as a location for the system to find other DLL dependencies.
+When loading a dll with dlimport it also adds the DLL's directory as a location for the system to find other DLL dependencies.
-So when your dll imports symbols from another DLL it will find that dependency even if it is not in the conventional places where the system
+So when your DLL imports symbols from another DLL it will find that dependency even if it is not in the conventional places where the system
-searches in like PATH as long as a copy of the dll exists inside the dlmodule directory.
+searches in like PATH as long as a copy of the dll exists inside one of the loaded `dlmodule` directories.

-Use `dlimport.searchpath` when you want to search for the absolute path of a DLL in the system.
+Use `dlimport.searchpath` in cases you want to search for an installed DLL in the system.
+Returns the absolute path on found.

 ## Autocompletion/LSP
-the dluau api definition and documentation files for [luau-lsp](https://github.com/JohnnyMorganz/luau-lsp) can be found [here](lsp/).
+The dluau api definition and documentation files for [luau-lsp](https://github.com/JohnnyMorganz/luau-lsp) can be found [here](lsp/).
 ### vscode
 In VSCode you can then add these 2 files to your definition- and documentation files in the luau-lsp settings to get the autocompletion working.
 ### Neovim